 A healthy, functional, and attractive smile requires teeth that are straight and jaws that are well aligned.
 While some people have a naturally well-aligned smile, many seek orthodontic treatment to correct overcrowded teeth, a gapped smile, or teeth that have drifted out of position due to extractions, harmful oral habits, and abnormal bite patterns.
 In some cases, orthodontic treatment goes beyond moving the teeth into their correct positions.
 Orthodontic care can also address the cosmetic and functional problems associated with skeletal discrepancies between the upper and lower jaws.

 Orthodontic treatment utilizes customized appliances to apply controlled, incremental forces that gently move the teeth into proper alignment.
-While conventional metal braces were once the only option in care, patients today have several choices.
-Thanks to advances in technology and innovations in care, a wider selection of treatment systems is available.
-These days, orthodontic appliances are far less bulky, much less noticeable, and more comfortable than earlier generations of braces.
+While conventional metal braces were once the only option in orthodontic care, patients today have several choices.
+Thanks to advances in orthodontic technology and innovations in care, a wider selection of orthodontic treatment systems is available.
+These days, orthodontic appliances are far less bulky, much less noticeable, and more comfortable than earlier generations of orthodontic appliances.

 There's more to a straight smile than the sheer beauty of it.
 Well-aligned teeth support good oral health, optimal jaw function, and contribute to your overall well-being.
 Although every smile is different, the potential consequences of teeth that are either overcrowded, have spaces between them, have shifted, or don't come together in an ideal way remain the same.